The64thGamer/cheeseepedia/content/wiki/pizza-time-theatre.md

 - Sometime in August, Gene Landrum would quit his job at National Semiconductor to work fully at Atari.{{< cite 3 >}} Atari opens the *Restaurant Operating Division* of the company to pursue the restaurant concept, Gene Landrum is appointed as General Manager of the division and President of the *Atari Consumer Division*.<sup>(12)(2)</sup> By this point Gene begins searching for a 6,000 square foot building to house the first location.{{< cite 39 >}}

 #### Late 1976 (or early 1977)
-- Gene goes to the city of San Jose with a Chuck E. Cheese mascot.
+- Gene goes to the city of San Jose with a Big Cheese mascot.
 The mascot kisses the hand of the mayor, and hands out popsicles and lollipops to the city council members.{{< cite 45 >}}
 - Gene called the CEO of Round Table Pizza for guidance on running the upcoming chain.
 He would then meet with the CEO and explain the plans for the restaurant, to which the CEO was baffled and couldn't understand Gene's plans for putting fantasy characters in his restaurant and to have them walking around.
 Gene was then directed to the CFO, which laid out Round Table Pizza's costs for food, labor, and more- "...he gave me every number I ever wanted...".{{< cite 45 >}}

 #### September